-Breckland will continue to cherish the natural, built and built assets historic environment which make the District unique, and will protect them not only for their own sake, but also as a means of attracting investment and visitors to the area.
+Breckland will continue to cherish the natural, built and historic environment (MM2) which make the District unique, and will protect them not only for their own sake, but also as a means of attracting investment and visitors to the area.
 Breckland's towns and villages will have retained the characteristics that provide their character.